-Phase IV addresses the disparate impact of the economic recession on women lawyers.
-The already existing challenges women face in professional advancement are compounded by the rapid transformations in the legal profession arising from the industry's response to economic conditions.
+This phase of the Initiative focused on the range of ways women can achieve success.
+The economic recession had a disparate impact on women lawyers.
+The challenges women face are compounded by the rapid transformations in the legal profession arising from the industry’s response to bearish economic conditions.

 Initiative on Advancement and Retention of Women: Navigating the Corporate Matrix: Advancing Women in Corporate Law Departments (Phase III)

 Announced in January 2010: The Navigating the Corporate Matrix program is the work of the WBA’s Task Force on Advancement and Retention of Women and In-House Counsel Committee, with advice and input from an Advisory Board of nationally recognized experts in the field and in-house counsel from a range of industries, who are committed to advancing women in-house counsel.
 This day-long summit will take place at American University Washington College of Law.
 Our goal is to have our community again place itself on the national map as forward-thinkers whose leaders have come together, listened to the experts present the latest objective research, shared best practices and frustrations, and undertaken a frank self-appraisal of how to move the ball forward in the continuing effort to improve retention of women attorneys and their advancement to the highest ranks of our profession.

 Click here for more information on this phase of the initiative.